Montreal-Quakers/website/_pages/accessibility.md

 Quakers value every human being.
 If there is anything we can improve your access to our website or our meeting spaces, we hope you will [let us know](/contact).

 ## Our website
-* If you are finding anything on our website difficult to access (for instance, the screenreader isn't functioning well), please [contact us](/contact) with details and we would be delighted to send you any portion of our website in a Word, PDF, or other document.
+* If you are finding anything on our website difficult to access (for instance, the screenreader isn't functioning well), please [contact us](/contact) with details and we would be delighted to send you any portion of our website in a Word, PDF, or other format.
 * If your browser is unable to change colours or size properly on our website, we hope you will [let us know](/contact).
 * This website seeks to meet or exceed W3C accessibility norms.